flandreas/antares/_docs/examples/examples.md

 sidebar: { nav: "examples" }
 ---

-This examples pages contains some project bundles that you can download and import into your installation of Antares.
+This examples page contains some project bundles that you can download and import into your installation of Antares.

 1. Navigate to a specific example page by using the menu at the left side.
 2. Use the download button on that page to download the project bundle (ZIP).